JK Enum Nanbanin Vaazhkai: Production

+Music

-The soundtrack features five songs composed by G. V. Prakash Kumar, with lyrics by Na.
-Muthukumar, Yugabharathi, Madhan Karky, Cheran.
+The soundtrack features five songs composed by G. V. Prakash Kumar.
 The album was released by Cheran's music company Dream Sounds Digital Solution on 15 September 2013.
-The film's score was composed by Siddharth Vipin who also composed three additional songs for the film.
-Milliblog wrote: "Cheran's last film as director – Pokkisham – had fantastic music from Sabesh Murali; the move to GV Prakash Kumar produces underwhelming results".
-Indiaglitz wrote: "Funky, rocking and melodious, the album has everything that the youth these days want to listen to.
-Predominantly duets and only one solo to speak of, the album will certainly be a popular favourite among all".
-Behindwoods wrote:"There are moments of classic GVP, but could have done with few more".
+The score was composed by Siddharth Vipin who also composed three additional songs for the film.
+Karthik of Milliblog wrote: "Cheran's last film as director – Pokkisham – had fantastic music from Sabesh Murali; the move to GV Prakash Kumar produces underwhelming results".